lavin-ds/RemoveEmptyXMLNodes/README.md

 # RemoveEmptyXMLNodes
 A library to parse xml files and remove the empty xml nodes.

-The code uses state models to make a single pass throught the TsxtWriter to jump from state to state based on the input characters.
+The code uses state models to make a single pass through the XML to jump from state to state based on the input characters.
+We are extending the existing StringWriter to perform our checks and modify the Xml.

 //Update diagram and info